emdgroup-liquid/liquid/src/liquid/components/ld-button/readme.md

 </ld-button>
 {% endexample %}

-### With way too much content
+### Multi-line

-> ⚠️ Don't do this!
-Put the description in a label outside of the button instead.
+> **Note**: You shouldn't use a button with too much text in it!
+Instead, put the description in a label outside the button.

+You can align the text inside the button using the `align-text` propperty.

 {% example %}
 <ld-button>